by Freddy Tran Nager, Founder of Atomic Tango + Almost a Beer Snob…

 bud.TV Blows … a Killer Opportunity

-The first was bud.TV, which launched last year to a lot of hype.
+The first was bud.TV (note: the URL is currently owned by a marijuana company, of course), which launched in 2007 to a lot of hype.
 It was a Bud-branded “TV channel” on the Web, promising comedy videos and mini-series for Bud’s primarily male fans.
-Bud spent over $30 million and collaborated with major ad agencies and Hollywood stars (like Kevin Spacey and Matt Damon).
+Bud spent over $30 million and collaborated with major ad agencies and Hollywood stars like Kevin Spacey and Matt Damon.

 bud.TV is still alive, but witnesses claim to have seen the Grim Reaper lurking behind some pixels.
 [Update 3/22/9: bud.TV has faded to black.]